 Introduction (background, hypotheses)

 Risk assessments – used to understand species’ risk to global change

+But what is a risk assessment?
+How do you perform one?

 Freshwater fishes are disproportionally imperiled

+Why?

 Publically available data (GBIF, IchthyMaps, FishTraits, etc..) can be leveraged for broadscale analyses like this one

+The way this can be used will be clarified when you explain how risk assessments are performed (i.e., you look at fish traits and climate distributions to see whether fish can live in a certain area or something like that)

 Used point occurrences for freshwater fishes of the U.S. to classify them based on: